-Dunwoody explosion injures four, damages 40-50 units - Reporter Newspapers
+UPDATE: Dunwoody explosion injures four, damages 40-50 units - Reporter Newspapers

 An explosion at a Dunwoody apartment complex that injured four residents has left 40-50 units damaged.

 Dunwoody police and fire rescue teams responded to reports of an explosion at Arrive Apartments at 2000 Asbury Square just before 1:30 p.m. on Sept.
 12. According to a Facebook post from DeKalb County Fire Rescue, the collapsed multi-family structure has now been stabilized.

-The cause of the explosion is still under investigation.
+A spokesperson for Atlanta Gas Light Company said that the cause of the explosion is still under investigation, but the gas company did receive a call on Sept.
+12 that someone at the Arrive Apartments smelled gas.
+A field service representative was on the way to the apartments when the explosion happened.

+“Upon arrival, we began coordinating with first responders, turning off the natural gas connected to the impacted units and performing safety checks,” said spokesperson Mekka Sherre Parish in an email.
+“At this time, we have not identified any other calls to Atlanta Gas Light related to odor of gas complaints at the impacted locations.
+We continue to work with investigators to determine the cause of this incident.”

 American Red Cross of Georgia spokesperson Sherry Nicholson said the Red Cross is offering shelter tonight for any residents in need of temporary lodging.
 She confirmed 40-50 units were damaged or destroyed by the blast, but did not respond to how many displaced people the Red Cross has already helped in time for publication.
 She said the Red Cross will continue to work with displaced residents in the days ahead.

-Note: Update: this story has been updated with comments from Arrive Apartments, the city of Dunwoody, and Atlanta Gas Light Company.